-\IEEEPARstart{G}{ait} recognition is a long-distance biological identification technology, which relies on the walking patterns of human beings, and now reveals great application potential on public security \cite{larsen2008gait, bouchrika2011using, yang2014influence, yang2014variability} and identity recognition \cite{macoveciuc2019forensic, balazia2017human, premalatha2020improved}.
-Although gait recognition has drawn increasing research attention recently, it remains challenging to learn discriminative temporal representation since the silhouette differences in spatial domain are quite subtle.
+\IEEEPARstart{G}{ait} recognition is a biometric technology that identifies individuals based on their walking patterns.
+It has shown great potential in applications related to public security \cite{larsen2008gait, bouchrika2011using, yang2014influence, yang2014variability} and identity recognition \cite{macoveciuc2019forensic, balazia2017human, premalatha2020improved}.
+Despite the increasing research attention on gait recognition, learning temporal feature representation is crucial due to the subtle differences in the spatial domain.

-Moreover, as mentioned in \cite{fan2020gaitpart}, body parts possess diverse motion patterns, thus require temporal modeling to take multi-scale representation into consideration.
-At present, multi-layer convolutions have been widely used in current methods to model multi-scale temporal information.
-And they aggregated multi-scale features in a summation \cite{fan2020gaitpart, wu2020condition, zhang2019cross, zhang2020learning} or a concatenation way \cite{lin2020gait, GaitGL}.
-However, since the aggregation methods are fixed, these manners are not flexible enough to adapt to variations of complex motion and realistic factors, i.e., self occlusion between body parts and change of camera viewpoints.
-Consequently, the performance is hindered especially considering gait is a kind of fine-grained motion pattern, whose identification of subjects depends on the diverse expression of customized motion on local body parts.
+Furthermore, as mentioned in \cite{fan2020gaitpart}, different body parts exhibit varied motion patterns, thus require temporal modeling to take multi-scale representation into consideration.
+Currently, multi-layer convolutions are commonly utilized in current methods to model multi-scale temporal information.
+These methods aggregate multi-scale features through summation \cite{fan2020gaitpart, wu2020condition, zhang2019cross, zhang2020learning}, or concatenation \cite{lin2020gait, GaitGL}.
+However, these fixed aggregation methods lack the flexibility to adapt to variations of complex motion and realistic factors, i.e., self occlusion between body parts and changes in camera viewpoints.
+Consequently, this limitation hinders the performance, particularly considering that gait is a kind of fine-grained motion pattern, and subject identification relies on the varied expression of customized motion on specific body parts.